tejpatel02/91906/README.md

 import random
 from PIL import Image, ImageTk, ImageSequence

-# Set up a dictionary to keep track of scores for different difficulty levels.
-scores = {"basic": 0, "advanced": 0, "expert": 0}

-# Set up counters for advanced and expert questions to control the question limit.
-advanced_question_count = 0
-expert_question_count = 0

 # Create all the required windows for the GUI, with initial settings.
 welcome_window = Tk()
 welcome_window.title("Welcome to The Counting Kingdom")